LuchaComics/monorepo/cloud/cps-nftstore-backend/README.md

-# Collectible Protection Services NFT Store
+# Collectible Protection Services NFT Store (Backend)

 **Project still under active development - use at your own risk**

-The purpose of this project is to provide NFT minting for the **Collectible Protection Services Submission Token** NFT.
+The purpose of this project is to provide NFT collection management and NFT minting **backend services** using the  **Collectible Protection Service Submissions** NFT for [Collectible Protection Service](https://cpscapsule.com).
+This backend has a GUI, accessible via web-browser, through the frontend project found in the [`cps-nftstore-frontend`](../../web/cps-nftstore-frontend) repository.

 ## Features